anas1412/GeminiWireUI/README.md

 # 🎉 Wire Management Dashboard 🚀

-Welcome to the **Wire Management Dashboard**!
+Welcome to the **Wire Management Dashboard** for [GeminiWire](https://github.com/anas1412/GeminiWire).
 This app is your go-to tool for managing wires, executing them, and all-around wire shenanigans.
 With a fresh and snappy interface, you'll be adding, editing, and executing wires like a pro. ⚡

 ## 🌟 Features